mattcooperdev/starcommand/README.md

 ## ***Issues***

 1. AI was only placing ships horizontally.
 User unable to place ships vertically.

-        - Indentation error in build_craft() was causing issue.
+    * Indentation error in build_craft() was causing issue.

 2. When being placed automatically, the 5-tile craft would only place 2 tiles on a populated board.

-        - In the build_craft() fucntion, the y coordinate was using + 1 rather than + i, causing it to be calcualted as 2 tiles long.
-After chanign to + i, the issue was resolved.
+    * In the build_craft() fucntion, the y coordinate was using + 1 rather than + i,
+    causing it to be calculated as 2 tiles long.
+After chaning to + i, the issue was resolved.

 3. Game was not finished when all fleet was destroyed or all tiles filled.

-        - The check_shot() function in the Board class was looking at fleet_map for a result rather than fleet_coords that was in the class' __init__.
+    * The check_shot() function in the Board class was looking at fleet_map for a result rather than fleet_coords that was in the class' __init__.
     After updating this, the logic flow was completed to the is_fleet_destroyed function in the Game class and the game would complete.

 ## **Further Testing**